tradingstrategy-ai/docs/source/programming/setting-up-development-environment/docker-development-image/docker-development-image.rst

   users due to `deficiencies in Microsoft Windows native development tooling <https://www.devever.net/~hl/windowsdefeat>`__

-* Is currently available for `linux/amd64` architecture - for serious Apple M1 and M2 development we recommend :ref:`local Python` installation
+* Is currently available for `linux/amd64` architecture - for serious Apple M1 and M2 based development work we recommend :ref:`local Python` installation if the code execution speed becomes an issue

 * Integrates very well with PyCharm IDE